stella-emu/stella/stella/README-GP2X.txt

 Since the GP2X branch was so graciously added to Stella, GP2X compilation is now built in.
 If you plan on doing a compile yourself, you need the GP2X devkit pro and SDL Open2X libs with zlib support.
 I recommend theoddbot's Open2X libraries which work very nicely for this.
-Paeryn's are a must too (combine them with theoddbot's).
+Paeryn's are also a must (combine them with theoddbot's).
 Any questions, email me.

 Make sure your path includes your arm-linux compilers and tools: